Devolutions/devolutions-gateway/README.md

 - **TlsCertificateFile** (_FilePath_): Path to the certificate to use for TLS.

 - **TlsPrivateKeyFile** (_FilePath_): Path to the private key to use for TLS.

+- **TlsPrivateKeyPassword** (_String_): Password to use for decrypting the TLS private key.

+    It's important to understand that using this option in order to use an encrypted private key does not inherently enhance security beyond using a plain, unencrypted private key.
+In fact, storing the password in plain text within the configuration file is _discouraged_ because it provides minimal security advantages over the unencrypted private key.
+If an unauthorized person gains access to both the configuration file and the private key, they can easily retrieve the password, making it as vulnerable as an unencrypted private key.
+To bolster security, consider additional measures like securing access to the files or using the system certificate store (see **TlsCertificateSource** option).

 - **Listeners** (_Array_): Array of listener URLs.